rajatwgc/NoticePlugin/noticefaq/README.txt

 *By displaying Rich Snippets thanks to structured data, Notice makes your content stand out and rank higher than classic content on search engines.

+Notice FAQ uses notice.studio 3rd party services such as [stylesheet](https://bundle.notice.studio/index.css) and [javascript](https://bundle.notice.studio/index.js) to render the project on your website based on [terms of use](https://notice.studio/terms-of-use/).

 = Docs and support =

 You can find detailed information about Notice FAQ on [notice.studio](https://notice.studio).
 When you can't find the answer to your question on the [documentation](https://notice.studio), check the [support forum](https://wordpress.org/support/plugin/noticefaq/) on WordPress.org.
 If you can't locate any topics that pertain to your particular issue, post a new topic for it.